rex-enigma/data_structures_and_algorithms_in_dart/lib/queue/queue.md

 Queue only cares about removal at the front and insertion at the back, you don't need to know what the contents are in between.

 #### Queue ADT can be implemented using:
-1. list(normal array data structure).
+1. List(normal array data structure).
-2. doubly linked list or singly linked list data structure
+2. Doubly linked list data structure
-3. Ring buffer.
-4. Two stacks.
+3. singly linked list data structure.
+4. Ring buffer data structures.
+5. Double list (2 list) data structures.
+6. double ended queue (deque): DequeSingleList, DequeDoublyLinkedList, DequeSinglyLinkedList data structures.[what i mean is that you can implement deque using either a single list, doubly linked list or doubly linked list in you can use those concrete implementations to implement a queue]

 #### common operation are: